Ale9633/crypto_report_system__start2impact_python-project/README.md

 </p>

 <h1 align="center">Start2impact: Python project</h1>
-<h3 align="center">Create a Crypto reporting system, using CoinMarketCap’s API :desktop_computer: </h3><br />
+<h3 align="center">Create a Crypto reporting system, using CoinMarketCap’s API 🖥️</h3><br />

 <h2>📝Tasks</h2>
-Every day, at a certain specific time, we wanna get as much information as possible about cryptocurrencies, process it and store the results in a JSON file.
+Every day, at a certain specific time, we wanna get as much information as possible about cryptocurrencies, process it and store the results in a JSON file.<br /><br /><br />

-The following information will be written in the report:<br /><br />
+The following information will be written in the report:<br />

 1) **The Crypto with the largest volume** *(in $)* of the last 24 hours.